Overall we are governed by RFU regs in this area

 Sending off:

-All reports must be submitted by email, within 48 hours, to
+All reports must be submitted by email, within 48 hours (by 0900hrs Mon or Tues), to

 1) To the Disciplinary Secretary of the CB of the player’s Club (or the RFU If the